IGB-CNRG/Connect/doc/INSTALL.md

 - yaml
 - zip

-CONNECT also requires `npm` and `yarn`.
+Connect also requires `npm` and `yarn`.

 ## Deployer

-CONNECT comes with an optional [Deployer.php](https://deployer.org/) recipe for atomic deployment.
+Connect comes with an optional [Deployer.php](https://deployer.org/) recipe for atomic deployment.

 ### First-run setup